Start a Business in China – Wholly Foreign Owned Entity (WFOE)

 Rent office space as necessary.
-Before application for WFOE incorporation, it is necessary to have a minimum 1 year lease for company space in the city of registration.
+Before an application for WFOE incorporation, it is necessary to have a minimum 1-year lease for company space in the city of registration.

 Carving chops for the new company.
 Chops, or seal, form the official representation and authentication of the new company.

 Opening bank accounts.
 A WFOE will need at least two accounts – a local currency account and a capital contribution account – normally with the same institution.